aaron-ev/CLI-STM32-FreeRTOS/README.md

 # Pwm set frequency and set duty command

-*pwm-f* set a new frequency in Hz.
+*pwm-f* sets a new frequency in Hz.

-*pwm-d* set a new duty of a giving timer and channel.
+*pwm-d* sets a new duty of a giving timer and channel.
 Duty cycle must be between 1% and 100%.

 ![pwm-f command](/img/pwmCommand.png)